 - Contrary to the Fu Manchu-style ultranationalist militarist of the movie, Giichi Tanaka was basically an establishment conservative.
 His government presided over the crackdown of Communists in 1928, along with the Tsinan Incident, where Japanese soldiers were deployed to protect Japanese nationals during Chiang Kai-shek’s Northern Expedition.
 It is true that Tanaka pursued a policy of separating Manchuria and Mongolia (満蒙分離政策) but he was not even privy to the Kwantung Army’s plot to assassinate Chang Tso-lin.
 When he learned of the cover-up, he resigned from the prime minister post in July 1929 and died shortly after.

 - As mentioned, Tanaka’s lackeys in the film are Colonel Tojo and Captain Yamamoto.
-This is entirely because these were the few Japanese military leaders familiar in America.
+This is because they were the only Japanese military leaders that the American public was familiar with.
 In actuality, Tojo was unimportant in 1929 and had no real relation with Tanaka and Yamamoto was quite vocally opposed to any war with the United States.
 This didn’t stop the filmmakers from portraying him as a warmonger and even corrupting his famous quote about dictating peace terms in the White House (“I shall be in the White House when Japan dictates her terms of peace”).
 In truth, it was an attempt to show how far Japan would have to go to secure peace but American propaganda turned it into a megalomaniacal desire to march through Washington DC.

 - All the Japanese Army, Navy, and Police uniforms are surprisingly accurate.
 Tojo is wearing a standard Army tunic, and the scene where Tanaka commits seppuku has him and Yamamoto decked out in well-designed dress uniforms.
 Many films of this time could not be bothered at all with the slightest bit of accuracy with enemy uniforms (see my reviews for Tokyo Joe and Behind the Rising Sun), so my hat goes off to the filmmakers here.